ONSdigital/dp-net/README.md

 #### Creation

+You have 2 options available (depending on if you want to specify a request timeout)
+ - NewServer(bindAddr string, router http.Handler)
+ - NewServerWithTimeout(bindAddr string, router http.Handler, timeout time.Duration, timeoutMessage string)

 Assuming you have created a router with your API handlers, you can create the http server like so:

 ```go